finite-colin-machine/ME-405-Romi/README.md

 |                          | Sensor 7            | C3              | S7 (L)     |

 ## Code
+The code folder contains all of the files that should be stored on the Nucleo in order to run.
+This project uses MicroPython.

 ### Task Structure
 ADD OVERALL TASK DIAGRAM AND INDIVIDUAL FSMs WITH DISCUSSION SIMILAR TO LAB 3